 Catechesis for adults, since it deals with persons who are capable of an adherence that is fully responsible, must be considered the chief form of catechesis.
 All other forms, which are indeed always necessary, are in some way oriented to it.
 (GDC 59)

 Thomas Groome tells us that essentially catechesis is the "activity of re-echoing or re-telling the story of Christian Faith that has been handed down."
 Parents are best placed to share their faith journey with their own children, even if they feel that they do not have a great grasp of the details of our faith.

-The new resource parents and children will be working through together has all the content they will need.
+Parents and children will be working together through the new Diocesan Confirmation resource 'Empowered by the Spirit' which has all the content they will need.

 • ‘informative and thought provoking'